laksh-ms/TCL-script/README.md

 - Creating Opentimer readable format(.timing) using read sdc proc (Formatting Opentimer readable format for clocks, input, output and load constraints  and of course the buses )
   ![FormattedTimimgFile](https://github.com/laksh-ms/TCL-script/assets/109785515/0a604729-97e8-4cea-8a53-9caac8e4710e)

+- Since routing is not yet done, enable the prelayout timing variable so that the wire load parasitics is not considered.
+Update the .spef file for OpenTimer
   ![spefFile](https://github.com/laksh-ms/TCL-script/assets/109785515/ba7167a1-5156-41f6-8c6a-c194385c58fc)

-- Since routing is not yet done, enable the prelayout timing variable so that the wire load parasitics is not considered.
 - openMSP430.conf and openMSP430.timing files are fed to OpenTimer tool for STA
   ![QoR](https://github.com/laksh-ms/TCL-script/assets/109785515/12263cc7-be3f-477b-9b6c-2ff004d0abe4)